-(b) Let B the automaton constructed in (a).
-Observe that S has a Frobenius number iff {n ∈ N : lsbf(n) ∉ L(B)} is finite.
+(b) Let B be the automaton constructed in (a).
+Observe that S has a Frobenius number iff $\{n \in \mathbb{N} : \mathsf{LSBF}(n) \notin \mathcal{L}(B)\}$ is finite.
 This suggests to complement B. Since B is an NFA, we first convert it to a DFA B' and then complement B'.
 Let C be the resulting DFA.

 To test whether S has a Frobenius number, it is now tempting to test whether $\mathcal{L}(C)$ is finite.
-This is however incorrect.
-Indeed, every natural number has infinitely many lsbf encodings, e.g. 2 is encoded by $010^$ .
+This is, however, incorrect.
+Indeed, every natural number has infinitely many LSBF encodings (e.g., 2 is encoded by 010^).
 Thus, $\mathcal{L}(C)$ will be infinite even if C accepts finitely many numbers.
-To address this issue, we prune $\mathcal{L}(C)$ by keeping only the minimal encoding of each number accepted by C. Note that an lsbf encoding is minimal iff it does not contain any trailing 0.
-Thus, we can construct a DFA M that accepts the set of minimal lsbf encodings:
+To address this issue, we prune $\mathcal{L}(C)$ by keeping only the minimal encoding of each number accepted by C. Note that an LSBF encoding is minimal iff it does not contain any trailing 0.
+Thus, we can construct a DFA M that accepts the set of minimal LSBF encodings:

-To prune $\mathcal{L}(C)$ of the redundant lsbf encodings, we construct a new DFA D obtained by intersecting C with M.
+To prune $\mathcal{L}(C)$ of the redundant LSBF encodings, we construct a new DFA D obtained by intersecting C with M.

 It remains to test whether $\mathcal{L}(D)$ is finite.
 By construction, every state of D is reachable from the initial state.
 However, due to our transformations, it may be the case that some states of D cannot reach a final state.
 We may remove these states in linear time.
 This can be done by (implicitly) reversing the arcs of D (seen as graph) and then performing a depth-first search from the final states.
-The states which are not explored by the search are removed from D. Let D' be the resulting DFA.
+The states that are not explored by the search are removed from D. Let D' be the resulting DFA.
 Testing whether $\mathcal{L}(D')$ is finite amounts to testing whether D' contains no cycle.
 This can be done in linear time using a depth-first search.